This convenient noodle dish from Costco is really tasty!

 When I’m not eating healthy Costco salads, I eat a lot of frozen items from Costco – which are usually super yummy and usually super high in sodium, haha.
-When I saw the Costco Ajinomoto Vegetable Yakisoba at Costco, I decided to add it to my list of frozen, high sodium, convenient meals.
+When I saw the Ajinomoto Vegetable Yakisoba at Costco, I couldn’t resist trying it to see if it was worth adding to my list of frozen, high sodium, convenient meals that I occasionally purchase.

 This isn’t the cheapest item, but it isn’t that expensive either.
 You get six packages of vegetable yakisoba in the box.
 I paid $15.99 Canadian (regular price), so just over $2.65 per bag.
 You’re definitely paying for the convenience factor.
 I’ll point out that one bag of vegetable yakisoba left me quite full!

-These are super convenient.
-You cook them from frozen in the microwave for three minutes, then just pour them into a bowl and eat.
-They’re perfect for those really busy nights when you need something in a few minutes that will fill your tummy and leave you feeling satisfied.
+To cook the Vegetable Yakisoba in the microwave, you tear open a corner of the bag, cook it on high for three minutes, then just pour the noodles and vegetables into a bowl.
+This is perfect for those really busy nights when you need something in a few minutes that will fill your tummy and leave you feeling satisfied.

 Here we go.
-One package is 450 calories, 12 grams of fat, nine grams of sugar, fifteen grams of protein and….
-1090mg of sodium.
-The numbers for everything except the sodium aren’t that unreasonable for a whole bag.
-The sodium is quite high though.
+One package of the Ajinomoto Vegetable Yakisoba contains 450 calories, 12 grams of fat, nine grams of sugar, 15 grams of protein and….
+1090 milligrams of sodium.
+The numbers for everything except the sodium aren’t too unreasonable for a whole bag, but the sodium is definitely quite high.
 If you’re closely monitoring your sodium intake, definitely steer clear of this product.

-This is a tasty and extraordinarily convenient bowl of noodles.
-I think kids would also really enjoy it.
-If you’re worried about the nutritional information (especially the sodium), I recommend adding additional chicken and vegetables and eating less than a whole bag; maybe split it between two people.
+The Ajinomoto Vegetable Yakisoba is a tasty and extraordinarily convenient bowl of noodles.
+I think kids would really enjoy it too.
+If you’re worried about the nutritional information (especially the sodium), I recommend adding additional chicken and vegetables and eating less than a whole bag of Vegetable Yakisoba; maybe split it between two people.

 Do you prefer thick or thin noodles?
-What additional veggies would you add to this?
+What extra vegetables or other ingredients would you add to the Vegetable Yakisoba?